Color task: Connotative

 Connotative color tasks require the subject to infer implicit information from a color.
 In addition to color vision, connotative color tasks require either cultural or natural knowledge to interpret the color's meaning.

-An example of a connotative color task based on cultural meaning are traffic lights, which require not only recognizing the color, but interpreting the meaning of the color (red means stop).
+An example of a connotative color task based on cultural meaning are traffic lights, which require the test taker to not only recognize the color, but also to interpret the meaning of the color (red means stop).
 Examples of connotative color tasks based on natural meaning are interpretation of skin tone (blushing, sunburn, pallor, etc.) and interpretation of food edibility (ripeness, doneness, etc.).

 Denotative

-In order to communicate colors, we generally must first convert the color into a meaningful color term or description.
+Generally, in order to communicate colors, they must first be converted into a meaningful color term or description.
 Anything that requires this conversion, either from color to description (color naming) or vice versa, is a denotative color task.
 Denotative color tasks involve both color perception and linguistics.
 Aphasia or color anomia can also lead to a failure to perform denotative color tasks even when color vision is normal.
 Some color vision tests comprise denotative tasks, such as lantern tests, which require the subject to name the colors of lights.

 Aesthetic

 Aesthetic color tasks require aesthetic judgments of colors, usually in terms of color harmony, where color combinations can be selected to be pleasing or flattering.
-Alternatively colors can be selected for their evocative qualities (e.g. warmth or coolness).
-Aesthetic color tasks are necessary in architecture, interior decoration, graphic design, advertising, matching clothes, abstract art, etc. Aesthetic tasks are not generally tested for since aesthetic tasks are highly subjective.
+Alternatively, colors can be selected for their evocative qualities (such as warmth or coolness).
+Aesthetic color tasks are necessary in architecture, interior decoration, graphic design, advertising, matching clothes, abstract art, and other applications.
+Aesthetic tasks are not generally tested for, since aesthetic tasks are highly subjective.